Neonatal Intensive Care Unit (NICU) (Part of UAMS Medical Center)

 Visitors under the age of 12 will receive a documented health screening prior to visiting the NICU and a temperature screen prior to visiting the other Maternal/Infant patient care areas each day.
 Children should remain in the patient’s room while visiting or in the waiting rooms on the first floor of the hospital.
 Also, a children’s area is available on the first floor of the hospital.
 Children are not allowed to stay overnight in the maternal and infant areas; they must leave the building at 8:30 p.m. and may return after 8:00 a.m.
 They must be supervised by an adult other than the patient at all times, and hospital employees are not to supervise visiting children.

 An ID badge must be worn in the NICU at all times, and visitor badges are required in all other maternal and infant areas.

-UAMS MyChart is a patient portal that gives you free, secure 24-hour online access to your health information.
-You can see your lab and test results, send messages to your doctor, make appointments, refill prescriptions and pay your bills.
+UAMS Health MyChart is a free online patient portal that gives you free, secure 24-hour access to your health information.
+You can see your lab and test results, send messages to your doctor, make appointments, pre-register for appointments, refill prescriptions and pay your bills.
 Ask your provider or the clinic staff to send you a sign-up link by email or text.
 Once you have this link, you have eight hours to sign up with just your name and date of birth.